ToxicK1dd/ObjectOrientedCheatSheet/README.md

 - [Specialization](https://www.indeed.com/career-advice/career-development/generalization-vs-specialization) (*Modeling a relationship where one class represents a specialized version of a more general class.*)
 - [Dependency](https://www.uml-diagrams.org/dependency.html) (*Indicating that one class depends on another class, typically through method parameters or variable types.*)
 - [Realization](https://www.uml-diagrams.org/realization.html) (*Representing the implementation of an interface or the fulfillment of a contract by a class.*)

+### Best Practices
+Best practices are guidelines and techniques that have been recognized as effective for software development.\
+They help improve code quality, maintainability, and collaboration among developers.

+- **Abbreviations**: *Use commonly accepted abbreviations to keep names concise, but avoid excessive abbreviations that may reduce clarity.
+Example: `maxValue`, `btnSubmit`, `isValid`.*
+- **Meaningful Names**: *Choose descriptive names that accurately reflect the purpose or functionality of the element.
+Use self-explanatory names that make the code easier to understand.
+Example: `customerName`, `calculateTotalPrice`.*
+- **Consistency**: *Follow consistent naming conventions throughout your codebase to maintain readability and reduce confusion.
+Consistency within a project or team is crucial for collaboration.*
+- **Folder/Project Structure**: *Organize code files and resources in a logical and consistent manner to enhance readability and maintainability.*
+- **Triple A (Unit Testing)**: *Arrange, Act, Assert (AAA) is a pattern for organizing unit tests into three sections: setup, execution, and verification.*
+- **Avoid Premature Optimization**: *Focus on writing clean and functional code first before optimizing for performance.
+Premature optimization can lead to complex and harder-to-maintain code.*
+- **Version Control**: *Utilize a version control system (e.g., Git) to track and manage code changes, collaborate with other developers, and maintain a history of project revisions.*
+- **Code Review**: *Conduct code reviews to ensure code quality, catch bugs, and share knowledge among team members.
+Reviewing code can lead to better code consistency and improved overall quality.*
+- **Documentation**: *Write clear and concise documentation to explain the purpose, behavior, and usage of your code.
+Good documentation helps other developers understand and work with your code more effectively.*
+- **Error Handling**: *Implement proper error handling and exception management to gracefully handle errors and prevent crashes or unexpected behavior in your application.*
+- **Performance Optimization**: *Identify and optimize performance bottlenecks in your code to improve the overall performance and responsiveness of your application.*

+#### Naming Conventions
+Naming conventions provide guidelines for naming variables, functions, classes, and other elements in your codebase.\
+Consistent and meaningful naming conventions enhance code readability and maintainability.

+- **Pascal Casing**: *Capitalizes the first letter of each word in a compound word or phrase, without using underscores or spaces.
+Example: `MyVariableName`, `CalculateTotalAmount`.*
+- **Camel Casing**: *Capitalizes the first letter of each word except the first one, with no spaces or underscores.
+Example: `myVariableName`, `calculateTotalAmount`.*
+- **Snake Case**: *Uses lowercase letters and underscores between words.
+Example: `my_variable_name`, `calculate_total_amount`.*
+- **Hungarian Notation**: *Prefixes variable names with a type indicator to denote the variable's data type.
+Example: `strFirstName` for a string variable or `bIsEnabled` for a boolean variable.*
+- **Verb-Noun Naming**: *Use verbs to represent actions and nouns to represent entities or objects.
+This convention helps clarify the purpose and behavior of the elements.
+Example: `getUserInfo`, `calculateTotalPrice`.*
+- **Domain-Specific Naming**: *Use names specific to the problem domain you are working in.
+This makes the code more expressive and understandable within the context of the application.
+Example: `orderTotal`, `customerAddress`.*
+- **Singular vs. Plural**: *Choose between singular and plural forms based on the nature of the entity being represented.
+Use singular form for individual instances and plural form for collections.
+Example: `car`, `cars`.*
+- **Boolean Prefixes**: *When naming boolean variables or properties, consider using prefixes like "is," "has," or "should" to indicate their boolean nature.
+Example: `isAvailable`, `shouldProcess`, `hasPermission`.*
+- **Constants**: *Use uppercase letters and underscores to represent constants.
+This convention helps distinguish them from regular variables.
+Example: `MAX_VALUE`, `DEFAULT_TIMEOUT`.*

 ### Concepts
 - [Encapsulation](https://www.tutorialspoint.com/csharp/csharp_encapsulation.htm) (*Bundling data and methods together into a single unit, known as a class, to hide the internal details and provide controlled access.*)